nagapraneethk/Smart-phone-Replica/README.md

 ### Change Password:

 It allows the user to create a new password.
 File handling is used to check and store the password entered by the user.
 String comparison is used to verify the password entered by the user.
-For security purposes when the user enters the password it will display in “*” format and it is done through “\b” in printf function.
+For security purposes when the user enters the password it will display in `*` format and it is done through `\b` in 'printf' function.

 <img width="270" alt="image" src="https://github.com/nagapraneethk/Smart-phone-Replica/assets/115631392/31b82956-1893-4f43-9bf5-ac4d2887d18d">